scottsappen/confluent_mongodb_fmc_datagen/README.md

 # Overview

 🚀 Welcome to your no-code journey with **Confluent’s Fully Managed Connector (FMC) for MongoDB Atlas** — designed for **AI-powered data pipelines**.
-In just a browser, you’ll build a streaming flow from **mock data → Kafka → MongoDB Atlas**, with bonus steps to add **OpenAI embeddings** along the way.
+In just a browser, you’ll build a streaming flow from **mock data → Confluent Kafka → MongoDB Atlas**, with bonus steps to add **OpenAI embeddings** along the way.

 ### What you’ll accomplish
 - ✅ **Task 01**: Stream mock data into a Confluent Cloud Kafka topic